 - "A" rated Insurance Approved

 Clips are included with all Astroguard orders!
 Our engineers will determine the amount of clips needed and the appropriate spacing required based on the dimensions and zip code where the Astroguard will be installed.
 You will receive this clip spacing in your order.
 Clips to be installed by the customer upon delivery.

 How to Measure:

 Measuring for your Astroguard Hurricane Fabric Panels is relatively easy, however, it is extremely important for proper installation.
 Hurricane Fabric is designed and engineered to be anchored top and bottom or side to side.
 It is generally recommended to anchor the Fabric on the longest sides of your opening.
 This will result in the fabric stretching across the shorter of the two dimensions which will result in the fewest number of anchors required.
 We will be providing the appropriate number of clips for this type of installation.
-Additional supplemental anchors can be used to prevent sagging or billowing) by selecting "Top, Left and Right" or "All Four Sides".
+Additional supplemental anchors can be purchased (to prevent sagging or billowing) by selecting "Top, Left and Right" or "All Four Sides".
 It is important to note, however, that these supplemental clips are not to be spaced the same as the main attachment sides.
 They should only be spaced every 24 inches.

 When measuring, the first thing to consider is the type of construction: Concrete or Wood Frame.
 In both types, you will measure the width and height of the opening, then add the appropriate overlap depending on the type of construction (See below).
 When measuring doors or sliding glass doors that are flush to the floor, place the tape on the floor, measure to the top of the opening, and add the appropriate overlap (see below).